upmem/usecase_upvc/readme.md

   - ``<dataset_prefix>.fasta`` the reference genomee (or part of genomee)
   - ``<dataset_prefix>_PE1.fastq`` the PE1 of the input to compare to the reference
   - ``<dataset_prefix>_PE2.fastq`` the PE2 of the input to compare to the reference
-  - ``<dataset_prefix>.vcf the reference vcf output to check the quality of the computation
+  - ``<reference_vcf> the reference vcf output to check the quality of the computation

 Run once to create the MRAM for the reference genomee to compare to: